6 Common Reasons Behind Direct Sales Startup Failures

 It is not uncommon for a startup in the direct selling industry to have quite positive results in the beginning.
 However, this dolce vita is doomed, if top management does not pay attention to the few critical issues listed below.
 These issues impose high risks on a company’s long-term success:

 Weak Product Offering

-Everything starts with the product (no, not with the compensation plan!).
-And if what your company offers is not being bought, everything ends there!
+Everything starts with the product (No, not with the compensation plan as you might have heard so!).
+And if what your company offers is not bought, everything basically ends there!
 Make sure the products are at least at reasonable quality, priced accordingly and come with a good reason behind to be purchased by the end-users.
 Whatever the claim it carries, your product has to deliver it.

 Poor Compensation Plan

 A poor compensation plan is not necessarily the one that pays out lower commissions than your competitors’.
 There are very good reasons why it is not a must to come up with a plan that has the highest pay out to beat the competition.
 A strong compensation plan, in short, is the one that is in full harmony with your company’s strategies and objectives, that rewards all field activities you deem necessary and last but not least, is financially fully controllable.

 In many cases, this is not among the priority items on the to-do-list when launching a direct sales business.
 The initial staff count could be small and there may be a small group of sales reps.
 So, the thinking might be that there is no need for any detailed policies.
 Just wait until the business growth accelerates.
 Everything becomes a mess at that moment and losing the poorly served reps is its inevitable outcome.

 Insufficient Working Capital